EAron33/roulette/README.md

 # Roulette
-Creared by Yurikohun & EAron33
+Created by Yurikohun & EAron33